 The Three Reasons Dogs Are Compelled to Dig Through the Trash

 Every dog is different, but most get into the trash for one of three common reasons.
-It is important to understand why your dog is getting into the garbage, so that you can have the best chance at putting a stop to the behavior.
+It is important to understand why your dog is getting into the garbage so that you can have the best chance of putting a stop to the behavior.

 Most dogs get into the garbage bin for one of three reasons:

 1. Your pooch is hungry

 You may feed your dog a perfectly nutritious diet, but if you don’t feed him enough calories, his stomach may not feel adequately full.
 Remember, for example, that your pup’s food needs will increase as he grows – if you don’t adjust his food intake, he may always be hungry.

 Additionally, if this occurs regularly, such as right before you get home in the evening, you may be forcing him to wait too long between meals.
 In this case, an automated feeding system on a timer may be a solid solution.

 This is commonly the reason a normally well-behaved pup gets into the trash as a one-off.